vlavorini/kneefinder/notebooks/README.md

 # Notebooks with examples

-Each notebook contains an usecase for the KneeFinder tool
+Each notebook contains use cases for the KneeFinder tool

 | Notebook name    |    Dataset     |      Algorithm |
 |------------------|:--------------:|---------------:|